Department of Computer Science

 Graduates typically have a wide range of career opportunities as computing professionals in such diverse fields as software development, information systems management, electronic commerce, education, and financial transaction processing.
 In addition, computer science majors have consistently ranked at or near the top of recent surveys of starting salary offers.

-For the latest information about the B.S. or B.A. degree with a major in computer science and for additional details about requirements, courses, advising, and other relevant information, please contact the director of undergraduate studies, CB# 3175, Sitterson Hall, (919) 962-1700.
+For the latest information about the B.S. or B.A. degree with a major in computer science and for additional details about requirements, courses, advising, and other relevant information, please contact the student services manager, CB# 3175, Sitterson Hall, (919) 962-1900.
 Web site: www.cs.unc.edu/bachelors.

 50 First-Year Seminar: Computers Make It Possible (3).
 The goal of this seminar is to teach students how computers have affected society and how those uses have changed computers.